UBC-MDS/introduction-machine-learning/chapters/en/slides/module3/module3_17.md

 pipeline.

-Even experts end up breaking it sometimes which leads to misleading results and lack of generalization on the real data.
+Even experts end up breaking it sometimes which leads to misleading results and a lack of generalization on the real data.

 ---